The causal interpretation of acceleration factors: Acceleration factors in presence of unmeasured heterogeneity

 Due to the small sample size, the $\theta_m$ curve suffers from serious statistical uncertainty so that a constant acceleration factor cannot be ruled out.
 In the remaining discussion, we will ignore the statistical uncertainty.
 One might conclude that there is a time-varying acceleration factor such that the treatment becomes more beneficial in time, i.e. the $F_{T|A=1}(t)$ quantile of $T|A=0$ equals $t\,\theta_m(t)$ and thus decreases relative to $t$ over time.
 As explained in this paper, one can not distinguish such a time-varying causal effect from a time-invariant heterogeneous causal effect.

-Interestingly, for the meta-analysis conducted in \cite{Gastric2013}, two treatment arms were merged.
+Interestingly, for the meta-analysis conducted by \cite{Gastric2013}, two treatment arms were merged.
 These arms contained individuals treated additionally with Cisplatin or Ironotecan (\cite{Bouche2004}).
 In the case that these two treatment regimes have different (but homogeneous) effects, there is treatment effect heterogeneity in the merged group.
-This heterogeneity will result in a time-varying acceleration factor.
+The presence of multiple versions of treatment violates causal consistency, but Theorem \eqref{prop:1} also applies under a weaker form of causal consistency so that $Y|A=a$ is equal in distribution to $Y^{a}$.
+The heterogeneity will result in a time-varying acceleration factor.
 For example, assume the acceleration factor for Cisplatin is $0.9$ and for Ironotecan is $0.45$, then the survival function for receiving one of these treatments with probability $0.5$ equals $S_{T^{1}}(t) = 0.5 S_{T^{0}}(0.9t) + 0.5 S_{T^{0}}(0.45t)$.
 When $S_{T^{0}}$ equals the $S_{T\mid A=0}$ distribution fitted before, the resulting $\theta$ is presented with the purple line in \cref{fig:case_study}.
 These time-invariant but heterogeneous effects could quite well explain the estimated time-varying acceleration factor.